Hans Paasche

-Hans Paasche (3 April 1881, in Rostock – 21 May 1920, in Waldfrieden, Neumark) was a German politician and pacifist.
+Hans Paasche (3 April 1881 in Rostock – 21 May 1920 in Waldfrieden, Neumark) was a German politician and pacifist.
 He was the son of the Reichstag vice president Hermann Paasche and Lisi Paasche, and was married to Gabriele (Ellen) Witting.

 Hans (Johannes) Albert Ferdinand Paasche studied at the Joachimsthalsches Gymnasium in Berlin.
 He became a sea cadet in 1899.
 An Imperial Navy officer and combative pacifist, Hans Paasche was also a big game hunter and nature conservationist, explorer of Africa and life reformer, alcohol abstainer and vegetarian, author and revolutionary.
 His brief but active life was marked by attempts to change the Prussian Deutschland-über-alles military mindset.

 His first experience with war was at the German African military campaign in the German East Africa colonies, where he learned first hand the horror and futility of war.
 In 1905, Paasche became commander in chief in the Rufiji-region, now southern Tanzania.
 His command was decisive, but he also took pains to reach a swift pacification.
 Refugees and defeated Africans found medical help and shelter at his headquarters at Mtanza.
 He was decorated with the Order of the Crown with Swords, but was removed from command because of his independent peace negotiations.
 His experiences during the uprising and his guilty feelings over his actions changed his life forever.

-After his return to Germany, in 1908 he married Ellen Witting, daughter of Richard Witting, director of the Nationalbank für Deutschland and former Lord Mayor of Posen (Poznań).
+At a public meeting in Berlin in March 1913, Paasche said:In East Africa I killed people in the course of a war, and I was even given a medal for doing so, thus I know what war really looks like.
+In those days, as a young officer, I was firmly convinced that by suppressing a native rebellion I was performing a great service to civilisation and to my Fatherland, and that I had to protect with armed force the European settlers and the natives who had not taken part in the rebellion.
+However as I have evolved, I find that the memory of the dreadful misery which I saw during the war weighs ever more heavily on my soul.
+This makes me think all the more about what can be done to avoid such misfortune.After his return to Germany, in 1908 he married Ellen Witting, daughter of Richard Witting, director of the Nationalbank für Deutschland and former Lord Mayor of Posen (Poznań).
 His honeymoon trip brought him back to Africa, where he undertook a major expedition with his wife Ellen, who became the first European woman to reach the source of the Nile and the first to ascend Kilimanjaro, as well as the recently erupted volcano Nyiragongo.